Race Car Cross Weight Calculator

 What happens if wedge has too much bounce?
 If the wedge has too much bounce, it can create instability and inconsistent handling.
 Excessive vertical movement or bouncing of the car due to high wedge settings can disrupt traction, affect tire contact with the road surface, and make the car more difficult to control.

-See also Pipe Weight Calculator in mm
+See also Copper Sheet Weight Calculator

 What happens when you have too much bounce wedge?
 Having too much bounce or excessive vertical movement due to high wedge settings can result in reduced grip, compromised handling, and an unpredictable race car.
 It can make the car feel unsettled, increase the risk of losing control, and negatively impact overall performance.